yahiarefaiea/rapida/packages/rapid-gulp/README.md

 # Rapid gulp environment

-A starter kit built using Gulp and NodeJS environment to help you start your projects faster.
+A starter-kit built using Gulp and NodeJS to help you start projects faster.

 ## Requirements to run